Andhra Pradesh: Man Killed in Suspected Honor Killing

-A newly married man in Andhra Pradesh was tragically killed in a suspected honor killing, highlighting the persistence of such crimes rooted in family disapproval of marriage.
+In a shocking incident in Andhra Pradesh, a newly married man was allegedly killed in an honor killing by his wife's brothers, highlighting the persistence of such crimes in certain regions.

 Key Points

-- A man in Andhra Pradesh was allegedly killed by his wife's brothers in a suspected honor killing after marrying against their wishes.
+- A newly married man in Dwarapudi village, Andhra Pradesh, was allegedly killed by his wife's brothers in a suspected honor killing.

-- The victim, Surya Prakash, was attacked with stones by his wife's brothers in Dwarapudi village, East Godavari district.
+- The victim, Surya Prakash, was attacked after marrying Sandhya, with whom he had a long-term relationship.

-- The woman's brothers disapproved of the marriage because the man was unemployed and they suspected he trapped their sister.
+- The wife's brothers reportedly disapproved of the marriage due to the groom's unemployment and perceived trapping of their sister.

 - Police have registered a case and are searching for the accused brothers who are currently at large.